Unravelling Expressive Delegations: Complexity and Normative Analysis

 \subsection{Axiomatic Dichotomies}

-One can combine \cref{thm:min-sum-is-cast-optimal,th:cast-sum-fails-and-or} with reasoning similar to that in the proof of \cref{lemma:dich-minsum} to get that $\calF = \LIQUID$ is the only class of monotonic functions for which $\MinSum_\mathcal{F}$ and its biased variants satisfy cast-optimality.\footnote{Negations do not help either:~the beginning of \cref{section:Complexity} gives an example inline.} This gives the following interesting axiomatic dichotomy.
+One can combine \cref{thm:min-sum-is-cast-monotonic,th:cast-sum-fails-and-or} with reasoning similar to that in the proof of \cref{lemma:dich-minsum} to get that $\calF = \LIQUID$ is the only class of monotonic functions for which $\MinSum_\mathcal{F}$ and its biased variants satisfy cast monotonicity.\footnote{Negations do not help either:~the beginning of \cref{section:Complexity} gives an example inline.} This gives the following interesting axiomatic dichotomy.